 With semantic versioning wan’t to move away from users talking about version numbers, and you shouldn’t think of the number as a marketing-gimmick anymore.
 Rather, the major version number will be a useful indicator of what you can expect from the release.

-We still aim for releasing a beta version of the .NET core version of Umbraco in Q1 of 2021.
+Updated: We still aim for releasing a beta version of the .NET core version of Umbraco in Q1 of 2021 and the public release (Umbraco 9.0.0) in Q3.

 If you really want to know when 9.0 is coming, with two major releases per year, it should be out in 2025 if you do the math... 😉